Digits88/mirror-android-repo/install-gerrit.md

 Configure Gerrit
 ----------------
-Load the site in a browser and register an account.
-The first user to register an account is automatically placed into the Administrators group.
+Load the site in a browser and register an account. ( *Note:* repo makes it difficult to upload to a repository if your username differs from the first section (before the @) of your email.
+You can save some trouble here by making your username on gerrit the same as the first part of your email. `foo` should be the username of `foo@bar.baz`) The first user to register an account is automatically placed into the Administrators group.
 Add your public key to the account.
-Also, add the public key of the gerrit2 account for adding Android to the repo.
+Also, add the public key of the gerrit2 account for adding Android to the repo. that you can save some trouble by making your username the first part of your email.

 Create a new group with the name 'android' through Gerrit's web interface.

 **NOTE** I am very new to both Gerrit and git and would like feedback on the security of doing this.
 (Feedback on anything else would be appreciated, too) I only want specified users put in the android groud to read and commit.

-Go to Projects->All-Projects and replace every instance of the Registered Users or Anonymous Users groups with android.

-Create a new reference to /refs/tags/* and then add Create Refrerence to /refs/heads/* and /refs/tags* with android as the group.
-Add the following permissions to /refs/* and add android as the group
+I only want the administrator to approve the changes.

+Make the Access for All-Projects:

+__Global Capabilities__

++ Administrate Server - Administrators

+__Reference: refs/*__

 + Read
+  + android
 + Create Reference
+  + android
 + Forge Author Identity
+  + android
 + Forge Committer Identity
+  + android
 + Push
+  + android
 + Force Push
+  + android
 + Push Annotated Tag
+  + android
 + Push Merge Commit
+  + android
++ Submit
+  + Administrators

+__Reference: refs/for/refs/*__

++ Push
+  + android

+__Reference: refs/heads/*__

++ Label Code-Review
+  + -2/+2 android
++ Label Verified
+  + -1/+1 android

+__Reference: refs/meta/config__

++ Read
+  + Project Owners

 Add Android to Gerrit
 ---------------------